icssc/peterportal-api-next/apps/docs/docs/developers-guide/rest-api/reference/courses.md

 # Courses

-The courses endpoint allows users to get information on courses offered at UCI
+The courses endpoint allows users to get information on courses offered at UCI.

 ## Get a course with the given course number